Add location information

 - Open the Google Chrome browser and make sure that Ripple services are running.
 If they aren't, click the Ripple icon beside the address bar, and then click Start Ripple Services.

-- Click the Ripple icon next to the address bar.
+- Click the Ripple icon beside the address bar.

 - Click Enable.